mst272/transformer-pytorch/transformer-pytorch.md

         return out
 ```

 ### Step 2.3 FeedForward

-A very simple structure, a combination of Linear and Relu。代码如下：
+A very simple structure, a combination of Linear and Relu.

 ```python
 # step 2.3 FeedForward，A very simple structure, a combination of Linear and Relu